splunk/splunk-tableau-wdc/README.md

 		![image alt text](screenshots/1-test-splunk-connectivity.png)

-2. Generate a URL Link to Use With Splunk Tableau WDC from within Tableau(#generate-a-url-link)
+2. Generate a URL Link to Use With Splunk Tableau WDC from within Tableau

     a.
 Select a Saved Search from the "**Saved Search**" dropdown OR enter a custom search inside “**Custom SPL**”